adolkhan/AudioMNIST/README.md

 To train a model simply run `python train.py`

-To inference a model simply run `python inference.py`
+To inference a model simply run `python inference.py --output-file $OUTPUT_FILE`

+The inferenced csv will be stored in data folder

 All of the data should be located in data folder: